teramako/AWX.psm/README.md

 | Name                                 | Description
 |:-------------------------------------|:---------------------------------------------------------------------------|
-| `New-ApiConfig`                        | Create config file that should be set up to use this module, at first.
+| `New-ApiConfig`                        | Create a configuration file, which should be the first step in using this module.
 | `Get-ApiConfig`                        | Get loaded config data currently.
 | `Switch-ApiConfig`                     | Switch to anothor config.
 | `Invoke-API`                           | Execute Ansible's (low-level) Rest API.